RollerCoaster Tycoon 2: Legacy

+RollerCoaster Tycoon 2 has been called the best game in the series by several publications.

 Several user-created rollercoasters received media attention after footage of them were posted on various imageboards and social media.

-The RollerCoaster Tycoon series spawned a popular Internet meme based on a series of posts made in 2012 on 4chan featuring a slow, 30,696 foot ghost train track ride made in RCT2 called "Mr. Bones' Wild Ride" that took four in-game years to complete, leading the passengers in the game to express "I want to get off Mr. Bones Wild Ride".
+The RollerCoaster Tycoon series spawned a popular Internet meme based on a series of posts made in 2012 on 4chan featuring a slow, 30,696 foot ghost train track ride made in RCT2 called "Mr. Bones' Wild Ride" that took four in-game years to complete, leading the passengers in the game to express "I want to get off Mr. Bones' Wild Ride".
 At the ride's conclusion, while the passengers were being guided back to the entrance to the ride, they were then greeted by a skeleton prop with a top hat, with a sign stating "The ride never ends".
 Both phrases have become popular memes.

+Parkitect, a 2018 amusement park management game, has been compared to RollerCoaster Tycoon 2.

 OpenRCT2

 In April 2014, an open-source software project, OpenRCT2, was launched to enhance the gameplay of RollerCoaster Tycoon 2, including fixing bugs and allowing the game to run natively on macOS and Linux.
 The project replicates RollerCoaster Tycoon 2's gameplay with alterations such as support for high-definition resolutions, the substantial raising of software limitations on parks, and improved pathfinding.
-The port features UI themes, fast forwarding, enhanced localization, OpenGL hardware rendering, additional cheat codes, autosaving and larger screenshots.
+The port features UI themes, fast forwarding, pausing, enhanced localization, OpenGL hardware rendering, additional cheat codes, autosaving, larger screenshots, and additional ride types.

-The project began as a one-man endeavour by the software developer Ted John, but has since had over 250 contributors improve the game.
-In order to create an accurate clone, the game was incrementally reverse engineered and re-written in the C programming language.
-As of May 2019, OpenRCT2 is compatible with the Nintendo Switch.
+The project began as a solo endeavour by the software developer Ted John, but has since had over 250 contributors improve the game.
+In order to create an accurate clone, the game was incrementally reverse engineered and re-written in the C++ programming language.

-PC Gamer praised the increased scope for creativity with the new toolset, adding: "you can build the park of your dreams with coasters that no sane person who values their intestines would think about riding.
-It’s a great way to return to such a wonderful classic PC game."
-Vice noted that OpenRCT2 "allows players much greater freedom in what they are able to build."
-Kotaku Australia pointed out that OpenRCT2 allows RollerCoaster Tycoon 2 to run on modern systems "just fine" and features multiplayer support, weakening the incentive to purchase the later released RollerCoaster Tycoon Classic.